pyta-uoft/website/index.md

 ### Line too long (C0301) {#C0301}

 This error occurs when a line is longer than a predefined number of characters.
-In `CSC148`, we should limit all lines to be less than 80 characters long.
+Our default limit for all lines is 80 characters.

 ~~~~ {include="C0301_line_too_long"}
 ~~~~